A boarding school is a business. Is your business on brand?

 Once you have defined what your school's brand is, then you need to market it.
 Not all at once.
 Not just at certain times of the year.
 Marketing has to occur daily, weekly, monthly, and, yes, even when school is closed.
 You will need a staffer or two who can handle press releases, as well as curate all your social media sites.
 That staffer should work very closely with your admissions department.

 Now you see where this is going.
 You are creating buzz about your brand.
 Every story has to be on message.
 Everybody on your team has to create the necessary synergies to make your marketing effort effective.
 Selling your school is a long-term strategy which needs daily hard work and incredible amounts of creativity so that the message is always new, fresh and exciting, yet unfailingly consistent.
 Just like your school, right?
-Next, the team at Enrollment Catalyst introduces us to
+Next, the team at Enrollment Catalyst introduces us to Word of Mouth Marketing for Schools.

 Remember: your school community is dynamic.
 People are doing wonderful things in the classroom, on the athletic fields, and in the band rooms.
 Parents intrinsically want their children to be part of an active, diverse learning community.
 Perhaps they feel that they can't get that anymore in their local public school.
 Maybe they have a child who would be the happiest kid on earth to be part of your choral arts program.
 Perhaps they are busy professionals who need the peace of mind which comes from sending their child to a caring, nurturing environment like a boarding school.
 To a school just like yours.